-6.6 Project Location Requirement
+6.4.2 Project Location Requirement

-To be eligible to receive CDBG-DR funds under the Program and as part of the Application process, all Applicants must confirm and provide assurance that the facility for which funding is being sought is within the municipal boundary in a designated downtown area or key growth area, and demonstrate that the project has been presented to and has the support of the municipal government.
+To be eligible to receive CDBG-DR funds under the Program and as part of the Application process, all Applicants must confirm and provide assurance that the facility for which funding is being sought is within the municipal boundary in a designated downtown area or key growth area, and shall demonstrate that the project has been presented to and has the support of the participating municipal government.
+Plans for realistic site control for affordable housing undertakings must be identified as well with whom final ownership of an assisted affordable housing project will rest.

-6.7 Agreeing to PRDOH Environmental Review
+6.4.3 Agreeing to PRDOH Environmental Review